RetireJS/retire.js/firefox/README.md

 ## Prerequisites

-Download and install the latest SDK from Mozilla.
+Download and install the latest Add-on SDK from Mozilla.

-See the  [documentation](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/tutorials/installation.html) for more information.
+Please see the [documentation](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/tutorials/installation.html) for more information.

+After install, make sure that ${ADD-ON-SDK}/bin is in your $PATH.

 ## fx.sh

-Before running a target add ${ADD-ON-SDK}/bin to the $PATH

 All targets must be executed from the same directory as this README file is in.

 **test**

-Run tests using a temporary browser profile
+Run tests using a temporary browser profile.
 ```sh
 > ./fx.sh test
 ```

 **run**

-Run current code using a temporary browser profile
+Run current code using a temporary browser profile.
 ```sh
 > ./fx.sh run
 ```